TosbackCgusBridge-Bot/CGUs-versions/Envato/Terms of Service.md

 How buying items works This section will help you understand what you are buying when you purchase an item and how that transaction takes place on Envato Market.

 11\.
-The total price you’ll pay for an item on Envato Market is made up of several components including:
+The total price for an item on Envato Market is made up of several components including:

-1.  **Item Price**: When you ‘buy’ an item, you’re paying a price to the author for the right to use that item. you’re not actually buying the item itself.
+1.  **Item price**: When you ‘buy’ an item, you’re paying a price to the author for the right to use that item. you’re not actually buying the item itself.
 What you get includes a license directly from the author to use that item.
-Items are subject to specific terms of use, and these terms are the ‘license’ that we set on behalf of authors.
+Items are subject to specific terms of use, and these terms are the ‘license’ that we set on Envato Market.
 Different license types are available for you to choose when you have selected an item.
 You’ll need to think about the way you want to use the item so that you can pick the right license to allow that use.
 It’s your responsibility to choose the correct license for your requirements.
 For the different types of licenses and what they mean see our licensing page.
 This links to our licensing resources, and if you still have a licensing question you can open a support ticket.
-2.  **Buyer Fee**: When you ‘buy’ an item you’re also paying a price for the services you get from Envato like 24/7 buyer support, fraud protection, item quality control and other related buyer services.
+2.  **Buyer services fee**: When you ‘buy’ an item you’re also paying a fee for the services you get from Envato like 24/7 buyer support, fraud protection, item quality control and other related buyers services.
+You can read more about the awesome buyer services buyers get from us over at Why Buy From Us information page.
+The **list price** is made up of the: a. item price and b. buyer services fee, and is the price you see on an item page.
-3.  **Handling Fee**: In some transactions on Envato Market the total price you pay may include a handling fee.
-See section 16 below for details about the handling fee.
-You can read more about the awesome buyer services you get from us over at Why Buy From Us information page.
+3.  **Handling fee**: In some transactions on Envato Market the total price may include a handling fee.
+See **section 16** below for details about the handling fee.
+4.  **Taxes**: Some transactions on Envato Market may be subject to tax that may be added to the list price or handling fee.
+See **section 20** for details about taxes on Envato Market.

-Transacting as a Buyer:
+Transacting as a buyer:

 12\.
 You can make payments in one of two ways: you can ‘buy it now’ or you can buy Envato credits via your Envato Market account.